RichardBradley/casio-cfx-9800g/README.txt

   Lbl, Goto, Prog, Isz, Dsz, Deg, Range ...
        various keywords are treated as a single char on the casio, but are written in full in these files.
 (This could lead to ambiguity, but not in normal usage.)

-  "r"  the casio distinguishes between rho and r qq
+  "r"  My casio had no lowercase letters, but had an easily accessible rho and
+       theta letters.
+These text files use 'r' for rho.

   [dt] qq